B. J. Daniels (American football): Chicago Bears

 On July 27, 2016, Daniels signed a contract with the Chicago Bears.
 On September 3, 2016, he was released by the Bears as part of final roster cuts.

 Atlanta Falcons

 On December 19, 2016, Daniels was signed to the Atlanta Falcons' practice squad.
 He signed a reserve/future contract with the Falcons on February 7, 2017.
 In June 2017, it was reported that Daniels had converted to running back.
 He was released by the team on August 15, 2017.
+In October 2017, Daniels was suspended for four weeks by the NFL.

 Saskatchewan Roughriders

 On May 17, 2018, Daniels signed with the Saskatchewan Roughriders of the Canadian Football League.
-He was cut June 9, 2018.
+Prior to signing with the Roughriders, he had played in Your Call Football.
+He was cut by Saskatchewan on June 9, 2018.

 Salt Lake Stallions

-In 2018, Daniels was assigned to the Orlando Apollos of the Alliance of American Football.
+In 2018, Daniels was assigned to the Orlando Apollos of the Alliance of American Football (AAF) for the 2019 season.
 On November 27, he was selected by the Salt Lake Stallions in the second round of the 2019 AAF QB Draft.
 He did not make the team's final 52-man roster, but was instead placed on injured reserve.
 The league ceased operations in April 2019.